Panakotta00/FicsIt-Networks-Repository/Packages/Clock/README.md

 ## Setup and installation
 Please consider the following when installing your clocks:
-- One GPU T1 per screen is required.
+- one GPU T1 per screen is required
+- your screens should optimally have the smallest height possible and one click wider than the minimum possible width
-- Each screen needs to have its nick configured as follows:
+- each screen needs to have its nick configured as follows:
     - clock
-    - tz="<desired time zone>"
+    - tz="\<desired time zone\>"

 A complete nick would look like this:
     `clock tz="UTC"`